Retouching With The Spot Healing Brush

 4. Using the Spot Healing Brush, click once over the spot you want to remove.

 In this example, I’m clicking on the orange spot at the top-right of the butterfly’s wing.
-Notice that when you click on the spot or blemish, the shape of the brush will appear black or dark grey and it looks like it’s going to leave a mark.
-However, once you release it, the area will be “healed” and the spot will disappear.
+Notice that when you press down with the pointer, the shape of the brush will appear black or dark grey.
+Once you release the mouse button, the area will be “healed” and the spot will disappear.

-5. To change the size of your brush as you retouch, use the right square bracket ] to increase the size of the brush and the left square bracket [ to decrease the size of the brush.
+5. To change the size of your brush as you work through the spots, use the right square bracket ] to increase the size of the brush and the left square bracket [ to decrease the size of the brush.
 The Spot Healing Brush works best when the brush size is just slightly larger than the size of the spot.

 Here I’ve used the Spot Healing Brush to remove all four orange spots on the butterfly.